Considering using a menstrual cup as a teen?

 Does using a menstrual cup hurt?

 For some people.
 First-time users are often concerned about pain and discomfort associated with the use of a cup.
 Using a menstrual cup does require some knowledge of your anatomy and can take a bit of practice to get used to.
 Our bodies are all different and some people are able to use a menstrual cup without any discomfort whilst others may find it uncomfortable when starting out, particularly on insertion and removal, as the cup passes through the vaginal opening.
 Once inserted, the cup opens and forms a suction seal with the vaginal walls.
 The walls of the vaginal canal are like elastic, and stretch to allow for intercourse and childbirth so it is unlikely you will feel any discomfort once the menstrual cup has been inserted.
-If you already have purchased a menstrual cup, read these tips for first-time menstrual cup users to help make insertion easier.
+If you already have purchased a menstrual cup, read these tips for first-time menstrual cup users to help make insertion easier, and if you are experiencing pain, find out what to do here.

 Can a menstrual cup get lost or stuck?